NFL star Antonio Brown to be traded to Oakland Raiders: reports

 The Pittsburgh Steelers have reached a deal that will send Brown to the Oakland Raiders, according to reports.

-Brown will be paid at least $30 million over three years, according to Pro Football Talk.
-The Steelers will receive two draft picks, an NFL Network report said.
+Brown, 30, will be paid at least $30 million over three years, according to Pro Football Talk.
+The Steelers will receive two draft picks in return, an NFL Network report said.

 The deal comes just days after talks between the Steelers and Buffalo Bills broke down, the Pro Football Talk report said.